-- require Commonwealth and State Governments to comply with the Act to the same extent as other participants in the electoral process; - extend the redistribution timetable, and provide for a second round of public hearings in certain circumstances, to enhance participation by those affected; - improve procedures for processing enrolments immediately before the close of roll and remove the 3 month residential requirement, to ensure that as many eligible electors as possible may vote; - abolish the Register of Candidates, and simplify and consolidate provisions for nomination, and lodgement of group voting tickets for the Senate; - standardise the way names and party affiliations are shown on ballot-papers; - ensure House of Representatives and Senate scrutinies are not delayed by: - requiring overseas polling officials to be subject to the same obligations as officials in Australia; - streamlining procedures for processing declaration votes; - conducting a provisional scrutiny of House of Representatives preferences to provide an earlier indication of likely outcomes; - simplifying the Senate scrutiny to speed up final results;

-improve election funding and financial disclosure provisions by:

-- defining 'election advertisement'; - requiring the disclosure period for 'third parties' to be the same as for political parties; - . repealing the requirement for printers' returns; - allowing for amendments to claims and returns when errors occur; - . providing a common release date for claims and returns;

-. remove existing time limits on the ability to alter polling day and/or return of the writs, and add similar flexibility to the date of the first meeting of a Parliament by extending the time for return to the writs from 90 to 100 days after issue.
+- require Commonwealth and State Governments to comply with the Act to the same extent as other participants in the electoral process; - extend the redistribution timetable, and provide for a second round of public hearings in certain circumstances, to enhance participation by those affected; - improve procedures for processing enrolments immediately before the close of roll and remove the 3 month residential requirement, to ensure that as many eliqible electors as possible may vote; - abolish the Register of Candidates, and simplify and consolidate provisions for nomination, and lodgement of group voting tickets for the Senate; - standardise the way names and party affiliations are shown on ballot-papers; - ensure House of Representatives and Senate scrutinies are not delayed by: - . imposing a 14 day cut-off for receipt of postal votes; - requiring overseas polling officials to be subject to the same obligations as officials in Australia; - . streamlining procedures for processing declaration votes; - conducting a provisional scrutiny of House of Representatives preferences to provide an earlier indication of likely outcomes; - simplifying the Senate scrutiny to speed up final results; - improve election funding and financial disclosure provisions by: - defining 'election advertisement'; - requiring the disclosure period for 'third parties' to be the same as for political parties; - repealing the requirement for printers' returns; - allowing for amendments to claims and returns when errors occur; - · providing a common release date for claims and returns; - remove existing time limits on the ability to alter polling day and/or return of the writs, and add similar flexibility to the date of the first meeting of a Parliament by extending the time for return of the writ from 90 to 100 days after issue.